-At ABNB, we’re committed to providing you with the knowledge and services you need to protect yourself from identity theft.
-One thing to remember?
-You should never provide personal information in response to an unsolicited email, fax, letter, call, or internet advertisement.
-See more ways to protect your personal information below.
+At ABNB, we’re able to provide you with the knowledge and expertise you need to protect yourself from fraud on your accounts and prevent identity theft.
+One thing to remember, you should never provide sensitive personal information in response to an unsolicited call, text, email, fax, letter or internet ad.

 PO Box 740241